My name is Brendan McDonald.

 In my spare time, I am active on social media and am a budding amateur photographer.
 I also love reading a lot, especially the New York Times, The Economist and historical non-fiction.
 I have two beautiful children in Australia, a boy and a girl.
 I am blessed to be in a loving relationship.

 In January 2015 I was diagnosed with Chronic Myeloid Leukemia (CML).
-After treatment failure in July 2015, I switched to a second-generation treatment, nilotinib; so far, so good.
+After treatment failure in July 2015, I switched to a second-generation treatment, dasatinib; and then to nilotinib; and then back to a dasatinib.
+So far, so good.
 Side effects “suck” though.
 I still have a pulse, which is a good thing.
 If I didn’t it would freak people out, not just me.
 When I am very calm, or anxious, I can feel it pulsating away beneath my skin.
 For the next few years my CML will keep me away from working in conflicts or disasters, but I do hope to return to the field, wherever that is, at some point in time.

 In June 2017 I set up a company, Uncomfortable Revolution, with some friends and family.
 The company seeks to change the way people approach sensitive, awkward topics.
 In early 2018 we will start to publish some amazing content in print, digital and physical forms.
 Watch this space!